Last Updated: April 1, 2023 | Previous Versions

-“Third-Party Applications” means separate or third-party data, services, offerings, or applications (and other consulting services related thereto) made available by Customer or to Customer that interoperate with the Service and are subject to an independent agreement or supplemental terms to this Agreement.
+“Third-Party Applications” means separate or third-party data, services, offerings, storage, software, network, or applications (and other consulting services related thereto) made available by or on behalf of Customer or to Customer that interoperate with the Service and are subject to an independent agreement or supplemental terms to this Agreement.

 “Usage Data” means usage and operations data in connection with the Customer’s use of the Service, including query logs and metadata (e.g., object definitions and properties).

 “User” means the persons designated and granted access to the Service by or on behalf of Customer, including, as applicable, any of its and its Affiliates’ Contractors.